meteor-sword-studios/copy-link/readme.txt

 Plugin Features

-Attribution prefix (e.g. Via: or Author: ) can be customised in the plugin’s settings page.
+Attribution prefix (e.g. Via: or Author: ) can be customised in the pluginï¿½s settings page.
 CopyLink can also track additional statistics such as: IP address, date, user agent, link and copied content.
 This information can be stored in the database for future reference.
 Auto-generated attribution is not forced and can be removed by the end user if they choose not to include the link.
 Live link option is not available when pasting into basic text editors such as Notepad.

 == Installation ==